wendahere/GoGetter/Journal.md

 T11c was closed.
 Everyone worked from home/took break.

 ### Tuesday 15/12/2020

 Wen Da and Allen worked on finishing up the PSU Wiring.
 Left is the heatshrink for insultation.

-Mr Soh brought Wen Da, Allen and Reynard to Sung Hoe Sheet Metal Works.
-The hollow tube frame is done.
-We discussed any changes and gave Mr Liow the legs and drawer slides.
+Mr Soh brought Wen Da, Allen and Reynard to Sung Hoe Sheet Metal Works to get an update of the frame fabrication.
+The hollow tube frame was finished.
+We discussed any final changes to be made and gave Mr Liow the legs and drawer slides.

+**insert pic of the finished frame**

 ### Wednesday 16/12/2020

 Before assemblying the entire feed tray, Allen did a sub assembly of a column of motor complete with the coil support.
 The motor was then hooked up to a lab power supply unit, and when the power was on, an issue quickly arose.
 When the coil rotates on the coil support, it will skip on the bend of the coil support, which caused it to deflect and push itself of the coil support.

 Therefore, Allen and Wen Da discussed this issue with Mr Edward, and we managed to come up with a two solutions.
-The first solution is to simply increase the leg width of the equal angle bar either by using a wider angle bar or install a extension on it; the second solution is a sandwhich design, where another angle bar is used to push on the coil from the type, hence, the coil is sandwiched from both the top and from the bottom.
+The first solution is to simply increase the leg width of the equal angle bar either by using a wider angle bar or install a extension on it; the second solution is a sandwich design, where another angle bar is used to push on the coil from the type, hence, the coil is sandwiched from both the top and from the bottom.
 Allen designed the sandwich solution in Inventor.

 **insert pics**

+**insert vid**

 Allen collected the polycarbonate delivered to school.